asteroide-development/Asteroide/README.md

 1. **Install the Fabric Loader**:

     - Visit the Fabric Loader website at [https://fabricmc.net/use](https://fabricmc.net/use).
-    - Select 1.20.4 from the dropdown menu.
+    - Select your preferred version from the dropdown menu. (versions above 1.20.4 do not support any item related features, including MinehutAutoJoin)
     - Click the "Download Installer" button for the corresponding operating system (Windows, macOS, or Linux).
     - Run the installer and follow the on-screen instructions to install the Fabric Loader.